Please read this Terms of Service Agreement carefully, as it contains important information regarding your legal rights and remedies.

 Dev406 and Client desire to facilitate certain transactions pursuant to this Agreement by exchanging documents, records and signatures electronically or by utilizing electronic agents.
 The use of electronic facilities or agents shall be in accordance with procedures established by Dev406 and governed by the applicable provisions of the Uniform Electronic Transactions Act as adopted in the State of Montana.

-By clicking the “YES” button, you agree to be bound by the terms of this Agreement and have used your electronic signature to agree to the terms of this Agreement.
+By clicking the “YES” button on any online signup page or proposal sent via email, you agree to be bound by the terms of this Agreement and have used your electronic signature to agree to the terms of this Agreement.